Birds

 Warblers

-Approximately twenty species of warblers occupy Kejimkujik's forests and raise their young there.
-Warblers help the forests by destroying vast numbers of insects.
+Approximately 20 species of warblers live in Kejimkujik's forests and raise their young there.
+Warblers help the forests by feeding on vast numbers of insects, from mosquitoes to wasps.
 This generally occurs during the summer months, when the birds are most numerous.

 Pileated woodpecker